StevenMayher/432-2022/classes/class17/README.md

 ## Time to Event Data

+Materials on time-to-event outcomes are found in Chapters 22-24 of our [Course Notes](https://thomaselove.github.io/432-notes/).
+This is a very brief introduction to the topic.
+We teach a full-semester course every spring in Survival Analysis, which goes into much more detail.

+- In today's slides, I make reference to [this PDF guide by David Diez on Survival Analysis in R from OpenIntro](https://www.openintro.org/book/surv_in_r/), which I also recommend, and which provides the `OISurv` package.
+- I strongly recommend you look at the (7-minute) video "[Survival Curves: Showing More by Showing Less](https://www.youtube.com/watch?v=EoIB_Obddrk)" on YouTube posted by Frank Harrell, which explains the logic behind several tools in the `rms` package which let you interact with a graph and a non-parametric survival function which saves a little more information than the usual Kaplan-Meier plot.
-The **survminer** package is where you can find the **ggsurvplot** approach we'll take today.
+- The **survminer** package is where you can find the **ggsurvplot** approach we'll take today.
 - For more customization of plots like the Kaplan-Meier curves we'll build today, visit https://rpkgs.datanovia.com/survminer/ or https://github.com/kassambara/survminer/.
     - For instance, they provide a [PDF cheat sheet](https://rpkgs.datanovia.com/survminer/survminer_cheatsheet.pdf) which was pretty helpful to me.

-## Where To Learn More

-Materials on time-to-event outcomes are found in Chapters 22-24 of our [Course Notes](https://thomaselove.github.io/432-notes/).

-- In the slides, I make reference to [this PDF guide by David Diez on Survival Analysis in R from OpenIntro](https://www.openintro.org/book/surv_in_r/), which I also recommend, and which provides the `OISurv` package.
-- I strongly recommend you look at "[Survival Curves: Showing More by Showing Less](https://www.youtube.com/watch?v=EoIB_Obddrk)" on YouTube (less than 7 minutes long) by Frank Harrell, which explains the logic behind several tools in the `rms` package which let you interact with a graph and a non-parametric survival function which saves a little more information than the usual Kaplan-Meier plot.
 - You may also be interested in learning more about concordance in survival analysis (and in general) [from this vignette](https://cran.r-project.org/web/packages/survival/vignettes/concordance.pdf) (pdf).